ChristopherCarter92/ChristopherCarter92/README.md

 - 👋 Hi, I’m @ChristopherCarter92
 - 👀 I’m interested in projects, coding, music, games...
 - 🌱 I’m currently learning dotnet, cSharp, java, PHP, Ruby, Vue, JS... the list goes on
 - 💞️ I’m looking to collaborate on anything!
-I need help...
+I'm always willing to learn something new.
 - 📫 How to reach me cacarter8321@gmail.com

 <!---